 - OK (200) - The operation completed successfully.

 - Request Failed (400) - Information submitted to the API is invalid or otherwise unable to compute.
 Look at the ReasonPhrase property on the response object to see specifically what is wrong.

-- Not Found (404) - This occurs if the resource cannot be located, whether if the item doesn’t exist, or if the URL is invalid.
+- Not Found (404) - This occurs if the resource is not located, whether if the item doesn’t exist, or if the URL is invalid.
 The ReasonPhrase property on the response object often reveals what went wrong.
-Otherwise, double check your URL and ensure the item exists.
+Otherwise, double check your URL, and ensure the item exists.

 - Method Not Allowed (405) - The requested URL does not allow the verb in the http call.
 For example, this would occur if PUT was used on the “…/api/Accounts” url, since that URL is only used for GET requests.
 Check the verb and URL and try again.